dorisliu333/Professional_Portfolio_chujunliu/readme.md

 * click one of the links in the navigation, the UI scrolls to the corresponding section
 <img src="./images/readme02.png">

-* click one of the resume links in the navigation, it shows my resume PDF file
+* click the resume links in the navigation, it shows my resume PDF file
 <img src="./images/readme-resume.png">

 * click on the link to the section about their work, the UI scrolls to a section with titled images of the developer's applications, and the first image is  larger in size than the others